Ahmedelshinnawi/Book-Collection/README.md

 - **`server/`**: Contains backend logic and route handling for the application.
 - **`public/`**: Includes static assets such as CSS, JavaScript, and images used in the frontend.
 - **`views/`**: Holds EJS templates for rendering the user interface.

+## API Endpoints:
+### Authentication
+- POST /register: Register a new user.
+- POST /admin: Authenticate and get a JWT token.

+### Collections (Protected Routes)
+- GET /dashboard: Get a list of all posts for the authenticated user.
+- GET /add-post/:id: View details of a specific post.
+- POST /add-post: Add a new post.
+- PUT /edit-post/:id: Update a specific post's information.
+- DELETE /delete-post/:id: Remove a post from the database